wilkie/whitepaper/README.md

 ### TODO

 1. Add new output options (JSON, YAML, etc) for better metadata usage by other programs.
-2. Add new engines (Google Scholar, IEEE, ACM, etc)
+2. Add new engines (Google Scholar, etc)